sabyrzhan/learning-progress/distributed_systems.md

 Failure is hard to detect in distributed environment.
 One of the reason for that - because of the asynchronous nature of the network.
 It makes harder to differentiate the failed node node respoding with latency.

 Thus timeout is main reason we mostly use to identify the failure.
 However it has its own trade-offs.
 For example, short timeout has make us believe the node is dead.
 Whereas long timeouts of the service call can make us to belieave the service is healthy.

+### Types of failures
+1. Fail-stop - node halted permanently and is detected very easily (f.e., with monitors)
+2. Crash - node halted silently (f.e., the system was not monitored).
+Can only be identified by sending only sending request.
+3. Omission - node fails to repond to incoming requests.
+Node is alive, but service is dead.
+4. Byzantine - node's behavior is anomalic.
+The server is reponding different responses for the same request.
+It might be due to bugs, malicious actor or smth similar.

 ### Failure detector
 It is a seperate independent component of the node to identify the failure.
 2 properies are used to categories it: